LiamD88/cooking-for-you/README.md

 The delete recipe page again very minimal design, some text to warn the client if they delete the recipe there is no going back, with two buttons.
 One will bring you back to the recipes page.
 The other will delete the recipe.

-The colour scheme was kept light and minimal aswell.
+The colour scheme was kept light and minimal as well.
 A small grey scale for the navbar, the body an footer white, with the social links a grey scale.
 The brightest thing is the carousel and the jumbotron on the recipe page.

 ## User Stories
 ---